victorcroisfelt/aau-cs224w-ml-with-graphs/README.md

 - Homework 2 :x:
 - Homework 3 :x:

 The contents are divided into folders. *Note:* Some of them have more than one version.
-The author of each file is maked by the string "_authorfirstname" appended to the end of the file name.
+The author of each file is marked by the string "_authorfirstname" appended to the end of the file name.

 <!-- LICENSE -->
 ## License